 In case the Single Allocation Platform cancels an Auction, all Bids already submitted, all returns already accepted and any results of the respective Auction shall be deemed null and void.

-The Single Allocation Platform shall inform all Registered Participants without undue delay, of the Auction cancellation by notification published in the Auction Tool or on the webpage of the Single Allocation Platform and by e-mail.
+The Single Allocation Platform shall inform all Registered Participants without undue delay, of the Auction cancellation by notification published in the Auction Tool or on the webpage of the Single Allocation Platform and by electronic means as specified by the Single Allocation Platform on its website.

 An Auction cancellation may be announced in the following cases: